Kikoku/web-integration-api-docs/source/includes/_locations.md

 })(window.DDC.API);
 ```

-On a custom landing page created for the purpose of this target, it will represent the entirety of the space between the header and footer.
+On a custom landing page created for the purpose of this target, it will represent the entirety of the empty space between the header and footer.

 The example implementation can be tested here:
 <a href="https://www.roimotors.com/promotions/index.htm?ssePageId=v9_WEB_INTEGRATION_GENERIC_FULL_WIDTH_V1_1">https://www.roimotors.com/promotions/index.htm?ssePageId=v9_WEB_INTEGRATION_GENERIC_FULL_WIDTH_V1_1</a>